bufbuild-ru/docs/docs/bufstream/reference/configuration/helm-values/index.md

 # -- The name of the cluster.
 Used by bufstream to identify itself.
 cluster: bufstream
 # -- The zone location of brokers, e.g., the datacenter/availability zone where the broker is running.
-# If not given, bustream will try to infer this from node metadata.
+# If not given, bufstream will try to infer this from node metadata.
 # This is currently for bufstream internal functionality, and does not control cloud providers such as GCP directly.
 zone: ""
-# -- When true it enables additional permissions so Bufstream can get the zone via the Kubernetes API server by reading the zone topology label of the node the bufstream pod is running on.
+# -- When true, it enables additional permissions so Bufstream can get the zone via the Kubernetes API server by reading the zone topology label of the node the bufstream pod is running on.
 Bufstream won't attempt to do the discovery if the zone option is false.
 discoverZoneFromNode: false
 # -- Configuration for data enforcement via schemas of records flowing in and out of the broker.
 dataEnforcement: {}
 kafka:
   # -- The address the Kafka server should listen on.
-This defaults to 0.0.0.0 (any) and 9092 port.
+This defaults to 0.0.0.0 (any) and port 9092.
   address:
     host: 0.0.0.0
     port: 9092
   # -- The public address clients should use to connect to the Kafka server.
-This defaults to the K8S service DNS and 9092 port.
+This defaults to the K8S service DNS and port 9092.
   # @default -- `{host: "<service>.<namespace>.svc.cluster.local", port: 9092}`
   publicAddress: {}
   # -- Kubernetes secrets containing a `tls.crt` and `tls.key` (as the secret keys, see https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets) to present to the client.
 The first certificate compatible with the client's requirements is selected automatically.